Supporting Families Programme

 During this time, some MPs raised concerns about when the Bill’s remaining Commons stages would take place and whether it would have time to pass in the current parliamentary session.

-The second day of report stage took place on 5 December 2022.
+The second day of Report stage took place on 5 December 2022.
 New Government clauses and amendments were agreed.
 These included a new clause to add an offence of “epilepsy trolling” to the Bill.
 The Commons also agreed several Government amendments to remove the proposed new harmful communications offence and the proposed repeal of existing harmful communication offences.

 On 28 November 2022, the Government announced plans to amend the Bill, including the removal of the “legal but harmful” provisions for adults to protect freedom of expression.
 To enable debate on the amendments and new clauses, the Bill was recommitted to a Public Bill Committee.
-There were two committee sittings on 13 December 2022 and one sitting on 15 December 2022.
-New government clauses and amendments were made.
+There were two sittings on 13 December 2022 and one sitting on 15 December 2022.
+New Government clauses and amendments were made.
 Among other things, these removed the adult safety duties and introduced new user empowerment tools for adults, so people would be able to control what content they might see online.
 They would also require the largest companies to remove or restrict access to legal content only where this was consistent with their terms of service.

-The Bill had its third day of report stage and its third reading on 17 January 2023.
-It was introduced in the House of Lords the following day (HL Bill 87(Rev) (PDF).
+The Bill had its third day of Report stage and its Third reading on 17 January 2023.